shiehn/signals-and-sorcery-docs/src/crucible-plugins/README.md

 # Crucible Plugins

+## Crucible Web

+[CrucibleWeb](http://dawnet.tools) is the best place to get started.
+Connect, test, and use your Elixirs in the browser.

 ## Crucible Audio

 Crucible-Audio is a VST plugin that executes remote python functions.
 As an example, a user may want to perform `audio stem splitting` on a remote server.
 Using the [DAWNet Client](/client/) they can send data from the DAW to the remote function, and back again.